Wi-Fi Standards

 1. What is Wi-Fi?

 Wi-Fi is a family of wireless network protocols based on the IEEE 802.11 family of standards.
-It uses radio waves to transmit data.
+Instead of transmitting voltage over a dedicated copper wire (like Ethernet), Wi-Fi broadcasts radio waves into a shared, unguided medium (the air).
+This introduces two massive hardware constraints:

 2. The 802.11 Evolution